CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-UI-User-Guide/Monitor-Devices/Monitor-Switches.md

 </tr>
 <tr class="even">
 <td>ACL Resources</td>
-<td>Displays usage statistics for all ACLs on the switch. <br>The following is diplayed for each ACL:
+<td>Displays usage statistics for all ACLs on the switch. <br>The following is displayed for each ACL:
 <ul><li>maximum entries in the ACL</li>
 <li>number entries used</li>
 <li>percentage of this usage versus the maximum</li>